gjmcn/data-cube-html/README.md

   * Each of `r`, `c`, `p` is a tag name or an array of tag names whose number of entries is equal to the length of the dimension of `x` being encoded.

   * `i` is a single tag name &mdash; i.e. the same tag name is used for all inner arrays.
-(Note: if an entry of `x` is not an array, it is encoded as a single element).

   * Omit any of `r`, `c`, `p`, `i` (or pass a falsy value) to skip the corresponding dimension.